jasonwhite01/DividendMaster/README.md

 2. (Main.py) LLM Chat app to get recommendations about a ticker's dividend performance fitness for an income investor.

 ## Features to add

+### Major Features

+1. Add javascript front end, have it call the exposed API's

+### Minor Features

+1. LLM Chat - create flags for types of investors (first 2 ideas: growth, income) and adjust LLM prompting appropriately

+## Tech Debt

+1. Abstract the LLM functionality such that the backend app can call it as needed